 Chief Assistant Linette Stratford is a resident of Austintown, Ohio.
 She graduated Cum Laude with a Bachelor of Science in Business Administration from Youngstown State University with a double major in accounting and philosophy.
 She received her Juris Doctorate from the Ohio State College of Law in 1990.
 Prior to joining the Mahoning County Prosecutor’s Office in 1994, she worked for a private law firm practicing in the areas of commercial litigation, bankruptcy and taxation.
 Attorney Stratford was promoted to Chief of the Civil Division in 1999 wherein she supervised the work of assistant prosecutors and staff handling civil litigation, contracts, opinions and miscellaneous matters for all county and township officials.
 In 2011, Attorney Stratford was promoted to Chief Assistant managing both criminal and civil division and the general operations of the office.
 Attorney Stratford also serves as an adjunct professor at Youngstown State University where she teaches business ethics and philosophy of law.
 She provides professional ethics training to attorneys through the Academy of Continuing Legal Education.
 And she is a member of the National District Attorneys Association, Ohio Prosecuting Attorneys Association, and the Ohio Township Association.

-Robert J. Andrews, Senior Trial Counsel graduated from Grove City College with a double major in Business Administration and Political Science.
-He then received his Juris Doctorate from the University of Toledo School of Law.
-Attorney Andrews worked in the Portage County Prosecutor’s Office for the first five years of his career, starting in municipal court for one year, served as head of the Portage County Drug Task Force for two years, with the final two years running the Portage County Crimes Against Women and Children Unit.
-He then went into general private practice for three years, first in Niles, later in Boardman where he specialized in criminal defense and domestic relations.
-In 1999, Attorney Andrews joined the Mahoning County Prosecutor’s Office as an Assistant Prosecutor where he has litigated all types of felonies ranging from drug and theft cases to capital murders.
-During his tenure with the Prosecutor’s Office, Attorney Andrews has served in the Violent Crimes Unit, as Grand Jury Prosecutor and has trained many of the new criminal assistant prosecutors in their first assignments.
-He was recently promoted to Senior Trial Counsel in March, 2021.
+Robert J. Andrews, Chief, Criminal Division, graduated from Grove City College with a double major in Business Administration and Political Science.
+He then received his Juris Doctorate from the University Of Toledo School Of Law.
+Attorney Andrews worked in the Portage County Prosecutor’s Office for the first five years of his career, starting in municipal court for one year, served as head of the Portage County Drug Task Force for two years, with the final two years running the Portage County Crimes against Women and Children Unit.
+He then went into general private practice for three years, first in Niles and later in Boardman, where he specialized in criminal defense and domestic relations.
+In 1999, Attorney Andrews joined the Mahoning County Prosecutor’s Office as an Assistant Prosecutor, where he has litigated all types of felonies ranging from drug and theft cases to capital murders.
+During his tenure with the Prosecutor’s Office, Attorney Andrews has served in the Violent Crimes Unit as Grand Jury Prosecutor and trained many new criminal assistant prosecutors in their first assignments.
+He was recently promoted to Senior Trial Counsel in March 2021.
 Attorney Andrews also advises local police departments and speaks at training seminars regarding general criminal procedures and the filing of charges.
 He is a member of the National District Attorneys Association, Ohio Prosecuting Attorneys Association, and an officer with Boardman Community Baseball.

 Karen M. Gaglione was born and raised in the Mahoning Valley, having grown up in Austintown Township.
 She graduated from Austintown Fitch High School and attended Bowling Green State University and graduated from the University of Akron with a Bachelor of Arts degree in English and a minor in Psychology.
 Ms. Gaglione received her Juris Doctorate from the University of Akron School of Law in 1992.
 She worked as a general practice attorney before serving as a law clerk in the Seventh District Court of Appeals.
 Ms. Gaglione joined the Mahoning County Prosecutor’s Office in 1994.
 As an Assistant Prosecutor, Ms. Gaglione works predominately with the Mahoning County Townships.
 She is a member of the Ohio Prosecuting Attorneys Association, the Ohio Township Association, and the National District Attorneys Association.